davidsun/SAP/README.md

 *   -f
     FastMap mode.
-    SAP cuts read into small pieces.
+    Every read is cut into small pieces, which are mapped onto the reference.
-    Usually, one SNP between small piece and reference can be tolerated.
+    Usually, one gap between small piece and reference can be tolerated.
-    When FastMap (-f) is enabled, any SNP between small piece and reference will not be tolerated, which can greatly accelerate the mapping process, and reduce the coverage of mapping.
+    When FastMap (-f) is enabled, any gap between small piece and reference will NOT be tolerated, which can greatly accelerate the mapping process, and reduce the coverage of mapping.